 Women peacemakers born today

 1902 Alva Myrdal born Uppsala, Sweden (d.
 1986).
 Swedish diplomat.
 Swedish Cabinet Minister for Disarmament, 1966-73.
 Founded Stockholm International Peace Research Institute, 1964.
-Awarded first Einstein Peace Award, 1980; shared Nobel Peace Prize, 1982.
+Shared Nobel Peace Prize, 1982.
 Raised peacemaker daughter Sissela Bok.

 1930 Megan Rice born Manhattan, NY.
 Catholic nun.
 Arrested over three dozen times for nonviolent civil disobedience against US nuclear weapons and the School of Americas, for which she served two 6-month terms.